What is a Cell Phone Repeater?

 The installation is only available for residential buildings.

-The WilsonPro 1100 is a strong industrial cell phone repeater.
-It is made for commercial buildings but can be used in very large homes or weak signal areas.
-It has many features, including signal monitoring.
+The weBoost Office 200 Installed is a strong commercial-grade cell phone repeater.
+It’s the first repeater in its class to include a professional installation (only available for commercial buildings).
+It’s designed for commercial buildings but can be used in very large homes or weak signal areas.
+It has many features, including automatic gain control and an LCD touch screen for greater usability.
 It can cover up to 35,000 square feet if you have perfect outside signal.
-Most people will see about 25,000 to 15,000 square feet of coverage.
+Most people will see about 25,000 to 14,000 square feet of coverage.
 If you live in a rural area with very weak outdoor signal, expect less coverage.

 What is the Difference Between a Cell Phone Booster and Repeater?